jultty/blog/posts/md/void-on-zfs.md

 zfs snapshot -r zroot/ROOT/void@baseline
 ```

-Note that, if you followed the ZFSBootMenu guide in creating a separate dataset for your home directory, this snapshot will not include the contents inside and under `/home`
+Note that, if you followed the ZFSBootMenu guide in creating a separate dataset for your home directory, this snapshot will not include the contents inside and under `/home` (which at this point should be empty anyways).

 You can access the contents of a snapshot at any time in the `.zfs` directory at the root of a given dataset.
 For the ones we previously set up, those would be `/.zfs` and `/home/.zfs`.
 Note that these directories are not only hidden in the traditional way, but they won't show up even if you use `ls -a`.
 You need to actually `cd` into the apparently absent directory for it to work.